Children / Youth Formation

 4yr olds-5th grade

-Our aim is to nurture and develop Christian faith, love and service through biblical literacy and Anglican tradition in an environment of trust.
+Our aim is to nurture and develop Christian faith, love, and service through biblical literacy and Anglican tradition in an environment of trust.

-At St. James, children have the opportunity to learn about the Bible, Anglican tradition, and serving others.
+At St. James, children have the opportunity to learn about the Bible, the Anglican tradition, and serving others.

 Sunday Morning Schedule